Google Latitude: Compatibility

-The Sony Ericsson W995, C905, C903, C510, Elm and Satio mobile phones supported Google Latitude as part of their built-in Google Maps application.
-Although this was a Java ME application, it could not be downloaded for use with other mobile phones.
+The Sony Ericsson W995, C905, C903, C510, Elm, and Satio mobile phones supported Google Latitude via their built-in Google Maps applications.

 Privacy concerns

 Amid concerns over locational privacy, Google announced that Latitude overwrites a user's previous location with the new location data and does not keep logs of locations provided to the service.
-It also reflected to whom the location was shared and can trace 24*7.
+It also reflected to whom the location was shared and can be traced 24/7.

-By early 2011, Google Latitude optionally recorded a history of places visited and counts time spent at each place.
-This information was then used to display statistics such as "Time At Work", "Time Spent At Home" and "Time Spent Out".
+By early 2011, Google Latitude optionally recorded a history of visited places and tracked the time spent at each.
+This information was then used to display statistics such as "Time At Work", "Time Spent At Home", and "Time Spent Out".

-OwnTracks is a free and open-source software package for tracking people, without relying on third party cloud services.
-It has been described as an alternative to the now defunct Google Latitude.
-The project was founded in 2014.